amd/HPCTrainingExamples/Pragma_Examples/OpenMP/C/1_saxpy/README.md

 Porting of saxpy step by step and explore the discrete GPU and APU programming models:

 - Part 1: Unified shared memory
+after Part 1 you may want to explore the excercises 2-5 first with usm before you come to explore the behavior without USM.

 - Part 2: Explore differences of ```HSA_XNACK=0``` and ```1```